Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The area of Yuchi township between Sun Moon Lake and Puli to the north is a kind of mecca for tea lovers, with several tea-related tourist attractions and tea farms that you can have a look at.

-The most famous one is the Antique Assam Tea Farm (日月潭老茶產).
+One of the most popular ones is Antique Assam Tea Farm (日月潭老茶產).
 This once thriving tea farm and manufacturing facility dates to 1959, when black tea was still big business in Taiwan.
 In the 1970s, labor costs rose in Taiwan and cheap teas from India flooded the market.
 Then after Taiwan joined the WTO in 2002, the black tea industry in Taiwan took another major hit.

 Five workers at the Antique Assam Tea Farm stayed on, successfully transforming it into a popular tea-themed tourist center.